yuanshunning/pickit-docs/docs/installation/installing-the-pickit-calibration-plate.rst

 .. _installing-calibration-plate:

-Installing the Pick-it calibration plate
+Installing the Pickit calibration plate
 ========================================

-To  **accurately pick** objects located by Pick-it, a robot camera \ **calibration is needed**.
+To  **accurately pick** objects located by Pickit, a robot camera \ **calibration is needed**.
 Different methods of calibration are described in the article :ref:`robot-camera-calibration`.

-Pick-it provides the necessary equipment for mounting the calibration plate on two types of flanges, namely robots with 50 mm (ISO 9409-1-50-4-M6) and 31,5 mm (ISO 9409-1-31.5-4-M5) wide flanges.
+Pickit provides the necessary equipment for mounting the calibration plate on two types of flanges, namely robots with 50 mm (ISO 9409-1-50-4-M6) and 31,5 mm (ISO 9409-1-31.5-4-M5) wide flanges.